jbrown1618/vector/docs/api/vector.matrix.builder.md

 ## Matrix.builder() method

-Yields a `MatrixBuilder` which will build new matrices of the same type
+Returns a [MatrixBuilder](./vector.matrixbuilder.md) which will build new matrices of the same type

 <b>Signature:</b>